-- The student is no longer enrolled in a Spanish class. - The student's Spanish cumulative GPA falls below 3.3.
+- The student is no longer enrolled in a Jackson High School Spanish class. - The student's Spanish cumulative GPA falls below 3.3. - The student does not fulfill the required service hours and committee activities

 TRI-M MUSIC HONOR SOCIETY